It might seem daunting, time consuming & prohibitive for smaller practices, to implement BIM. Not with Driving Vision!

 This article is part of a blog series, on Construction 4.0 exploring its relevance for the construction industry.

 Technology is revolutionizing the digital transformation in the construction industry.
-Emerging technologies remodel how we work, how we collaborate, and then our daily lives.
+Emerging technologies remodel how we work, collaborate, and then our daily lives.

 In the rapidly changing digital world, you must meet the challenges of tomorrow, by proactively pushing changes through your organizations.

-For example, Artificial Intelligence (AI) and the Internet of Things (IoT) may help you get rid of ineffectiveness and poor productivity.
+For example, BIM, Artificial Intelligence (AI), and the Internet of Things (IoT) may help eliminateineffectiveness and poor productivity.
 The construction technology trends in 2024 are reshaping the industry.

-There are few drivers impacting changes in the industry, but they are crucial for the development of a digital world in the Architect, Engineers, Construction, and Operation (AECO) sector, as they complement each other and influence the use of emerging technologies.
+Few drivers impact changes in the industry, but they are crucial for the development of the digital world in the Architect, Engineers, Construction, and Operation (AECO) sector, as they complement each other and influence the use of emerging technologies.
 The drivers are discussed below.

-Clients’ expectations are more demanding and innovative, in a swiftly moving market.
-Clients ask for customization of products or materials to use in houses, offices, and infrastructure that are interchangeable, distinct, energy efficient, secured, and environmentally friendly.
+Clients’ expectations are more demanding and innovative and the market is swiftly moving.
+Clients ask for customization of products or materials that can be used in houses, offices, and infrastructure that are interchangeable, distinct, energy efficient, secured, and environmentally friendly.

 Connected sensors, hardware, and software prices are decreasing, so they can be used in your projects easily and efficiently.
 For example, here are some innovative technologies used by professionals:

-More startups are created every day, delivering profitable solutions to the construction industry.
+More startups are created, delivering profitable solutions to the construction industry.

 According to Bricks and Bytes a significant increase in VC funding in the construction tech industry reached $34 billion in total cumulative in Q2 2024, up from $30 billion in Q4 2023.

-Despite an industry that is prone to resistance to change, the younger generation of professionals are familiar with technologies and are watching closely what the market has to offer, to streamline and automate processes.
+Despite an industry prone to resistance to change, the younger generation of professionals is familiar with technologies and is watching closely what the market offers to streamline and automate processes.

 Digitalization decreases the environmental impact construction projects may have on the planet.
 The construction industry produces 39% of global energy-related CO2 emissions.

-To accommodate a sustainable building growth from 2020 to 2060, of 2.6 trillion square feet of new floor area worldwide, governments, that already mandated zero emissions from new construction, will require energy-efficient buildings that use no fossil fuels to operate and renewable energy to power them.
+To accommodate the sustainable buildings' 2020 to 2060 growth of 2.6 trillion square feet of new floor area worldwide governments that already mandated zero emissions from new construction will require energy-efficient buildings that use no fossil fuels to operate and renewable energy to power them.

 Ground conditions are delaying projects’ completion.
-To mitigate this risk and increase accuracy and speed, surveyors may combine several advanced techniques like high-definition photography, 3D laser scanning, and geolocation systems.
+To mitigate this risk and increase the accuracy and speed of a survey, surveyors may combine several advanced techniques such as high-definition photography, 3D laser scanning, and geolocation systems.

-BIM is a digital representation of the physical and functional attributes of a project.
+BIM is a digital representation of the project's physical and functional attributes.
 It plans, scopes, schedules, and verifies that clients' requirements are met through its life cycle.

 Combining BIM, immersive technologies, and wearable devices helps transform the construction industry's decision-making process.

-Automating and systemizing workflows in a construction project improves collaboration and data collection across all stages of a project.
+Automating and systemizing workflows in construction projects help improve collaboration and data collection across all stages of a project.
 Automation facilitates the management of people through scheduling.
 Material procurement and estimate systems will become easier.
 Finally, quality control processes will improve.

 The IoT, AI, sensors, and near-field communication (NFC) devices collect and manage data.

-Using a platform on the cloud allows project managers to monitor the productivity and reliability of construction machinery, equipment, materials, and structure assembly.
+By using a cloud platform project managers can monitor the productivity and reliability of construction machinery, equipment, materials, and structure assembly.

 The building materials worldwide industry market according to Precednece will reach $1.35 trillion in 2024 and is projected to surpass around $2 trillion by 2034.
 With new building materials, you can speed up your project’s delivery, improve quality and safety, and reduce costs.